Self-Hosting

 - Check if ports are available and not in use

-- Review the main documentation for additional guidance
+- Review the documentation for additional guidance

 Additional Resources